Pattinson plays Connie, a slimeball dirtbag and all-round

 waster with one redeeming feature and one talent.
 The former is a devotion to

-his lumbering and mentally-handicapped brother Nick; the latter is an ability
+his lumbering and mentally-challenged brother Nick; the latter is an ability

 to lie without hesitation or compunction.
 The lying takes a while to emerge –